Sophie Dahl: Modelling career

 Dahl started modelling at the age of 18 after a chance meeting with Isabella Blow, who was then an editor at British Vogue.
 The following year she made her debut on the catwalk at Lainey Keogh's London fashion week show, modelling Autumn/Winter knitwear.
+She walked for Nina Ricci, Fendi, Christian Dior couture, Christian Lacroix, and Jean Paul Gaultier.
 She went on to appear in advertising campaigns for Versace, Alexander McQueen, Boucheron, Pringle, Godiva, Banana Republic, Gap and Boodles amongst others.
-She appeared on the covers of both British and Italian Vogue, along with the covers of Harpers Bazaar, Red, Numero, and Tatler.
+She appeared on multiple covers of both British and Italian Vogue, along with the covers of Harpers Bazaar, Elle, Numéro, d - la Repubblica delle donne, and Arena, and in editorials for US Vogue, Visionaire, Dazed, i-D, The Face, W, and Allure, amongst others.

 During her career as a model, Dahl worked with photographers including Richard Avedon, Peter Lindbergh, Tim Walker, Steven Klein and Steven Meisel.
 In 2000, Dahl became the face of Yves Saint-Laurent's Opium.
 The ad campaign was art-directed by Tom Ford and shot by Steven Meisel.
 Dahl's nude images in British advertisements caused a near-record number of complaints to the UK's Advertising Standards Authority.